diffblue/cbmc/doc/cprover-manual/properties.md

 -   **Pointer safety.** Search for `NULL`-pointer dereferences or dereferences of other invalid pointers.

--   **Memory leaks.** Check whether the program constructs dyanamically allocated data structures that are subsequently inaccessible.
+-   **Memory leaks.** Check whether the program constructs dynamically allocated data structures that are subsequently inaccessible.

 -   **Division by zero.** Check whether there is a division by zero in